curiousbeams/mrs-bulletin-phase-retrieval-abcs/main.typ

 Direct techniques are computationally efficient, meaning with modern computational resources,they can be reconstructed "live" during acquisition @Yu_2022 @Ooe_2021 @Pelz_2022 @Strauch_2021.
 On-the-fly reconstructions can be helpful for assessing quality of experimental parameters, such as defocus and step size, and checking the sample is of appropriate thickness and free of damage.
 Typical workflows involve direct phase retrieval reconstructions during microscopy sessions, often leveraging GPU accelerated code if possible.
-Iterative reconstructions, especially those that require multi-slice or mixed-state code, are performed on GPU equipped workstations, typically after experimentation.
+Iterative reconstructions, especially those that require multi-slice or mixed-state code, are performed on GPU equipped workstations, typically offline after experimentation.

-Current challenges in the field include extending phase retrieval techniques to more types of samples, larger volumes, multidimensional datasets that combine phase retrieval with tomography or spectroscopy, time-resolved experiments, and more microscope configurations.
+Current challenges in the field include extending phase retrieval techniques to a wider range of samples and for larger volumes, multidimensional datasets that combine phase retrieval with tomography or spectroscopy, time-resolved experiments, and more microscope configurations.
-Many groups are already pushing to extend these techniques through both hardware and software advances, which will allow for more advanced materials characterization in the future.
+Many groups are already pushing to extend these techniques through both hardware and software advances, which will allow for more advanced materials characterization in the near future.

 = Acknowledgement
 Work at the Molecular Foundry was supported by the Office of Science, Office of Basic Energy Sciences, of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231.